nicoespeon/nicoespeon.github.io/en/_posts/2013-04-07-building-a-multinlingual-jekyll-blog.md

 description: As a first post, what about sharing the way I managed to build this blog?
 Having a both english and french Jekyll website is not that hard, but you have to care about some crucial points.
 ---

+## <span class="icon-info"></span> Note on compatibility

+Which follows consider the use of Jekyll `v0.12.1`.

+Please note that some major changes happened in Jekyll `v1.0.0` which made some of the following tricks not working anymore (I'm thinking about plugins).
+I'll write a new post when upgrade my own Jekyll to v1.0+.

+If you wish, you can still install the old Jekyll version with the following command:

+{% highlight bash %}
+# Install the old version of jekyll
+$ sudo gem install jekyll --version 0.12.1

+# Uninstall your current version if you dowloaded it
+$ sudo gem uninstall jekyll --version <your current version>
+{% endhighlight %}

 ## Why Jekyll?
 I won't write a n-th post about the reason of choosing Jekyll as the static site generator for my blog.
 There are already [plenty of them](https://www.google.fr/search?q=moving+blog+to+jekyll).